 Almond flour, jam, baking soda, vanilla, butter, and maple syrup.

 • Unsalted butter: Softened butter is needed to cream the butter nicely and keep the cookies from spreading too thin.
-See tip below on how to soften your butter quickly!
+Butter should be soft but not melted.
+Coconut oil will also work, it may just make your cookies a little crispier.

-• Maple syrup: A natural sweetener that happens to have its own health benefits.
-You could use honey or liquid sugar-free sweetener instead, if preferred.
+• Maple syrup: A natural sweetener.
+You could use honey or liquid sugar-free sweetener instead.

 • Baking soda: This adds a light and airy texture to the cookie and prevents them from becoming too dense.